-The total cost of Premium Unmanaged Disk depends on the size and number of the disks and will be affected by the number of outbound data transfers.
-These disk sizes provide different input/output operations per sec (IOPs), throughput caps and monthly price per GB.
+The total cost of Premium Unmanaged Disks depends on the size and number of the disks and will be affected by the number of outbound data transfers.
+These disk sizes provide different input/output operations per sec (IOPs), throughput caps, and monthly price per GB.
 You choose the option which best meets your required storage size, IOPs and throughput.
-Attach several persistent disks to a VM and you can configure up to 64 TB of storage per VM and achieve 80,000 input/output operations per second and 1600 MB per second disk throughput per VM at less than one millisecond latency for read operations.
-Premium Unmanaged Disks are supported by DS-series, DSv2-series, FS-series and GS-series VM sizes which are specifically targeted for Premium Disks.
+Attach several persistent disks to a virtual machine and you can configure up to 64 TB of storage per virtual machine and achieve 80,000 input/output operations per second and 1,600 MB-per-second disk throughput per virtual machine at less than one millisecond latency for read operations.
+Premium Unmanaged Disks are supported by DS-series, DSv2-series, FS-series and GS-series virtual machine sizes which are specifically targeted for Premium Disks.

 Snapshots are charged at $-/GB per month.

 |Disk Size||128 GB||256 GB||512 GB||1 TB||2 TB||4 TB||8 TB|

 |IOPs per disk||500||1,100||2,300||5,000||7,500||7,500||7,500|

 |Throughput per disk||100 MB/second||125 MB/second||150 MB/second||200 MB/second||250 MB/second||250 MB/second||250 MB/second|

 Standard Disks use Hard Disk Drive (HDD)-based storage media.
 They are best suited for dev/test and other infrequent access workloads that are less sensitive to performance variability.

 The total cost of Standard Unmanaged Disk storage depends on the size and number of disks, the number of transactions, and the number of outbound data transfers.